 Sear the Steak

-In the same skillet where you caramelized your onions, add the butter, allowing it to melt over medium-high heat.
+Add the butter to the same skillet where you caramelized your onions.
+Let it to melt over medium-high heat.

 Once the butter is bubbling, place the steak in the pan.
 You’ll hear loud sizzling noise.
 (If the noise isn’t loud, your pan might not be hot enough.
 If that’s the case, crank up the heat so you hear this sizzling.)